Subs -30% SUB30

 You can open a support ticket directly from the dashboard.
 We monitor all instances on our end too.
 If something critical goes down, we'll reach out to you before you even notice.
 We don't offer formal SLA guarantees, but we take uptime seriously.

-You've got three options: the ClawHosters dashboard, the REST API, and direct SSH.
+You've got two options: the ClawHosters dashboard and direct SSH.
 The dashboard is probably the easiest way to manage things day to day.
-The API is great if you want to automate parts of your workflow.
 And SSH is there for the cases where you need to dig deeper.
 You can add your own public keys in the dashboard settings.

 Yes, as many as you need.
 Each one is billed on its own.
 There's no hard limit on how many you can create, and you manage all of them from the same dashboard.
 If you're planning a larger deployment, reach out and we can talk about volume pricing.